 Essex County Council (ECC) in the UK has recently backed a SIB that focuses on 11-16 year-olds at the edge of care or custody in Essex, with the objective of improving their long-term social outcomes through providing support to them and their families so that they can safely remain at home.
-XiV Social Finance UK, the organisation contracted to deliver the SIB, has raised £3.1million from investors, who can expect a return if the scheme succeeds in reducing number of days spent in care by adolescents in the programme.
+XIV Social Finance UK, the organisation contracted to deliver the SIB, has raised £3.1million from investors, who can expect a return if the scheme succeeds in reducing number of days spent in care by adolescents in the programme.
 Broader outcomes measured by the SIB include school attendance and attainment, offending and measurements of emotional wellbeing.
 The scheme will provide interventions for around 380 adolescents and their families, with the aim of diverting around 100 from entering the care system by funding a series of evidence-based programmes.
 XV Initial results are expected at the end of 2013.

-It was announced in April 2013 that the first SIB contract in New South Wales, Australia, has now been signed with UnitingCare Burnside - a family restoration programme for children in out of home care - and Social Ventures Australia has raised Aus\$7million investment.
-In June 2013, the Government of New South Wales announced a second SIB targeting improved out-of-home care for children.^{xvi} Westpac and the Commonwealth Bank of Australia have jointly supported The Benevolent Society to launch a SIB for its diversion programme.
+It was announced in April 2013 that the first SIB contract in New South Wales, Australia, has now been signed with UnitingCare Burnside - a family restoration programme for children in out of home care.
+Social Ventures Australia is seeking to raise Aus\$7million investment.
+The Government of New South Wales, is also continuing to co-develop a second SIB targeting improved out-of-home care for children.xvi